gettyimages/gettyimages-api_php/README.md

 # Deprecated

-As of November 2016, we will no longer be improving or maintaining the language-specific SDKs.
+As of November 2016, we will no longer be improving or maintaining this SDK.
 The API is still alive and under active feature development.
 Current documentation can be found at [developers.gettyimages.com/api/docs/](http://developers.gettyimages.com/api/docs/).
 SDK source code remains open source, providing a technology example of interaction with the Getty Images API.
-We will no longer take pull requests for these repositories, but feel free to fork them for your own modifications.
+We will no longer take pull requests for this repository.
----

 ## Introduction